 Viivikonna: Exploring an alleged Ghost Town in Estonia

-I had plans to visit Estonia and its capital Tallinn for quite some time.
+I had plans to visit Estonia and the capital Tallinn for quite some time.
 This year I finally managed to get there.
-You know me meanwhile: Of course I did quite a bit of a research to find lost places in or near Tallinn.
+I guess you know me meanwhile, right?
+Of course I tried to find lost places in or near Tallinn.
+I found two places that seem accessible: The ghost town Viivikonna and the abandoned Kogar Manor.

-For the last few miles, Google Maps told me to leave the main road and go on a dirt road that was in a really bad condition.
-I mean, wouldn’t you be suspicious if you find a well paved road to a ghost town?
+For the last few miles Google Maps told me to leave the main road and go on a dirt road right through the surrounding woods.
+Man, that „road“ was in a really bad condition.
+On the other hand, would you expect to find a well paved road to a ghost town?

 But before we continue, let‘s define the term „Ghost Town“ together.
 I believe we can agree on the following criteria:

-- Most important, a ghost town is usually abandoned like completely abandoned and no one lives there.
+- Most important, a ghost town is usually abandoned like no one lives there anymore.

 - Nature has taken back the place.
-I‘d expect high grass everywhere.
-And trees growing near, in or on top of old buildings.
+I‘d expect high grass everywhere and trees growing near, in or on top of old buildings and structures.

-So after I took the first few photos, I drove one mile further into the city and parked my car near something that looked like a bus stop.
-I walked to a place with several old storage units.
+So, after I took the first set of photos, I drove further into the town.
+To photograph old storage units, I parked my car near something that looked like an old bus stop.

 After looking closely, I saw something suspicious on this photo.
 Can you spot it too?
 Look at the lock on the first gate.
 That lock on the first gate looks quite new!
 I thought that this was a little strange but didn‘t investigate further and walked back to my car.
 You remember that I parked it near something that looked like a bus stop, right?
 It was a bus stop and an old man with a plastic bag sat there.
 Once he saw me, he walked up to me and I used Bing Translator to explain what I‘m doing here.
 He just smiled.
 I still wonder if he smiled because I used a translation app on an iPhone or because of the translation.